elijahjcobb/af-collections/README.md

 ## Full Documentation

 ### Source Code
-I have completely documented everything so feel free to poke around the actual code.
-In the table at the top each class links directly to it's `TypeScript` source code on GitHub.
+If you want to poke around the source code for fun it is all located in the [`ts` directory](https://github.com/elijahjcobb/af-collections/tree/master/ts).

 ### TypeScript Declaration Files
+I have completely documented everything.
+In the table at the top each link on class each names directs to the declaration file for the class on GitHub.

 You can also use `npm install @types/af-collections` to get all my declaration files.
 ## Bugs
 If you find any bugs please create an issue on [GitHub](https://github.com/elijahjcobb/af-collections/issues) or if you are old fashioned email me at [elijah@elijahcobb.com](mailto:elijah@elijahcobb.com).